Simulation-Decomposition/simdec-python/joss/paper.md

 ![SimDec: explanation of output by most important inputs.\label{fig:simdec}](simdec_presentation.png)

-Besides proposing a comprehensive yet simple API through a Python packages available on PyPi, SimDec is also made available to practitioners through an online dashboard at https://simdec.io.
-The project relies on powerful methods from SALib [@Herman2017] and SciPy [@Virtanen2020; @Roy2023]-notably the QMC capabilities with `sp.stats.qmc` and sensitivity indices with `sp.stats.sensitivity_indices`.
+Besides proposing a comprehensive yet simple API through a Python package available on PyPi, SimDec is also made available to practitioners through an online dashboard at [https://simdec.io](https://simdec.io).
+The project relies on powerful methods from SALib [@Herman2017] and SciPy [@Virtanen2020; @Roy2023]&mdash;notably the Quasi-Monte Carlo capabilities with `sp.stats.qmc` and in the future sensitivity indices with `sp.stats.sensitivity_indices`.
-The dashboard is made possible thanks to Panel.
+The dashboard is made possible thanks to Panel [@panel].

 # Acknowledgements